jonelo/jacksum/README.md

 - Fully customizable output format
 - 170+ different character sets to be able to read and write hash files correctly
-- 9200+ lines of  with descriptions, examples, and compatibility lists for all supported algorithms
+- 9200+ lines of documentation with descriptions, examples, and compatibility lists for all supported algorithms

 Jacksum is also a library.
 You can use it for your projects.
 It is written entirely in **Java** ☕.